-Data, Methods and Estimates are generally derived by Staff (FV) who are not member of the Single National Entity (see "Structural organisation - Role concept").
-The activities to be performed by FV, concerning quality issues, are related to QC only.
+Data, methods and estimates are generally derived by staff (FV) who are not member of the Single National Entity (see "Structural organisation - Role concept").
+The quality-related activities to be performed by the FV are limited to quality control (QC).

-QA-tasks are to be performed by the following roles, starting with the QKV (internal QA).
-The tasks are given within the already mentioned QSE-Checklists.
-They build up on another and rely on reviewing and checking of finalized estimates and data.
-Each participant has it's own set of QA-Checks.
+QA tasks are to be performed by the following roles, starting with the QKV (internal QA).
+The tasks are given within the already mentioned consecutive and successive QSE checklists for FV, QKV and FAP relying on reviewing and checking of finalized estimates and data.
+Within these checklists, each role7participant has it's own set of QA checks.

-The FAP, as a member of the Single National Entity, is the first role that is not directly involved in preparing the AD (external QA).
-The "basic annual peer review" is conducted by this role.
-QA-independence is guaranteed henceforward.
+The FAP, as a member of the Single National Entity, is the first role that is not directly involved in activity data preparation (external QA) so a "basic annual peer review" is conducted by the FAP.
+QA independence is guaranteed henceforward.

-The QA-Checks are carried out annually throughout the whole inventory.
-More intense peer reviews are undertaken when the need arises, performed by national experts and in most cases conducted by means of an national workshop.
-The QSE's QA-procedures are already in force for Activity Data.
+The QA checks are carried out annually and for the entire emissions inventory.

+More intense peer reviews are undertaken whenever necessary and are performed by national experts and, in most cases, conducted by means of a national workshop.

+The QSE's QA procedures are, as mentioned above for already in force for activity Data.
 This is due to the fact that all AD are the same as those used for UNFCCC-Reporting (except for the Handling of Bulk Products, because these AD aren't used under UNFCCC).